Jul 04 2019

 The level of trade retaliation will be determined by World Trade Organisation arbitrators, with a decision regarding the US’s dispute with Airbus expected over the summer, and one on the EU’s case against Boeing next year.
 Consequently, the final figures are likely to be substantially lower than the $21 billion quoted by the USTR, or the tariff proposals of the European Union.
 Within this broader picture, however, industry-focused tariffs could be considerably more disruptive.
 The UK and Irish spirits industries are particularly exposed to the US market, and calls have been made for the UK and Irish governments to work with EU to avoid ‘collateral damage’ from the US-EU dispute undermining the strong recent performance of whisky producers.
 With the United Kingdom yet to hammer out its future relationship with the European Union, and continuity arrangements yet to be agreed with 27% of trade partners currently covered by EU agreements, the spirits sector is at least well placed for something to steady the nerves.

-For a printable PDF of Quarterly Snapshot: The Energy Sector, click here.
+For a printable PDF of Steady the Nerves, click here.

 IBISWorld industry reports used in this special report: